sagar0419/ImageAdmissionWebhook/README.md

 If you are cloning the code in the local machine and running it from there use [localValidation.yaml](manifest/localValidation.yaml) file.

 If you are running it on kubernetes than use this validation file [validateWebhookCOnfiguration.yaml](manifest/validateWebhookCOnfiguration.yaml) .

+To test this validation controller I have added the manifest file here [testManifests](manifest/testManifests).